johnnyapol/RootMyValet/README.md

 License
 ============================================

-Since this project utilizes GPL code, the entire project;s CODE is licensed under GPLv3.
+Since this project utilizes GPL code, the entire project's CODE is licensed under GPLv3.
 This includes the Xperia with Unkn0wn0ne modifications, the APK, and the shell scripts to get everything going nice.

 ============================================